Product placement: Early film

 A feature film that has expectations of reaching millions of viewers attracts marketers.
 In many cases the film producers request no payment for product exposure when consumer brands appear in movies.
 Film productions need props for scenes, so each movie's property master, who is responsible for gathering props for the film, contacts advertising agencies or product companies directly.
 In addition to items for on-screen use, the product or service supplier might provide a production with complimentary products or services.
 Tapping product placement channels can be particularly valuable for movies when a vintage product is required—such as a sign or bottle—that is not readily available.

 Although there is no definitive proof that product placement for Red Crown gasoline in The Garage, Fritz Lang's Dr. Mabuse the Gambler (1922) contained a prominent title card in the opening credits reading "The gowns of the female stars were designed by Vally Reinecke and made in the fashion studios of Flatow-Schädler und Mossner."
 Among silent films to feature product placement was Wings (1927), the first to win the Academy Award for Best Picture.
 It contained a plug for Hershey's chocolate.
 Fritz Lang's film Woman in the Moon (1929) shows someone drinking prominently from a glass for Odol, a popular German brand of mouthwash, and his film M (1931) shows a banner display for Wrigley's PK Chewing Gum, for approximately 20–30 seconds.
+The Edison Company collaborated with The Ladies' World, a mail-order journal, to create serials using formulaic storytelling which included products sold in the journal.
+This tactic began a trend of serials with products marketed towards women through the silent film era.

 Another early example occurs in Horse Feathers (1932), where Thelma Todd's character falls out of a canoe and into a river.
 She calls for a "life saver" and Groucho Marx tosses her a Life Savers candy.
 It's a Wonderful Life (1946) depicts a young boy with aspirations to be an explorer, displaying a prominent copy of National Geographic magazine.
 In Love Happy (1949), Harpo cavorts on a rooftop among various billboards and at one point escapes from the villains on the old Mobil logo, the "Flying Red Horse".
 Harrison's Reports severely criticised this scene in its film review and in a front-page editorial.
 In Gun Crazy (1949), the climactic crime is the payroll robbery of the Armour meat-packing plant, where a Bulova clock is prominently displayed.

 In the 1958 British WWII movie Ice Cold in Alex, the long sought after ice cold beer in question turns out to be (clearly) a Carlsberg.